 Skip to main content

-The Vermont Book Award, created in 2015, is an annual prize for outstanding literature by a Vermont author.
-It is awarded through a partnership between Vermont Humanities, the Vermont College of Fine Arts, and the Vermont Department of Libraries.
+The Vermont Book Awards, created in 2015, are annual prizes for outstanding literature by Vermont authors.
+They are awarded through a partnership between Vermont Humanities and the Vermont Department of Libraries.

 VBA celebration logo

-Vermont Book Award winners will be revealed at a celebration on Saturday, May 4, 2024, at 7:00pm at Vermont College of Fine Arts in Montpelier.
-Join Vermont authors, librarians, and friends of literature for this special dessert and cocktail reception featuring the announcement of this year's winners in poetry, fiction, creative nonfiction, and children’s literature.
-The annual prize is supported by a partnership between Vermont Humanities, Vermont Department of Libraries, and Vermont College of Fine Arts with additional support from Phoenix Books and the Vermont Arts Council
+Vermont Book Award winners were revealed at a celebration the evening of Saturday, May 4, 2024, at Vermont College of Fine Arts in Montpelier.
+Vermont authors, librarians, and friends of literature gathered for this special dessert and cocktail reception featuring the announcement of the 2023 winners in poetry, fiction, creative nonfiction, and children’s literature.
+The 2023 Awards were supported by a partnership between Vermont Humanities, Vermont Department of Libraries, and Vermont College of Fine Arts with additional support from Phoenix Books and the Vermont Arts Council

 Creative Nonfiction